jonatanvicente/docker-k8s-training/labs/lab_3.md

 ### 🧩 Pods: Several containers in one pod

-1. Execute `kubectl apply -f pod.yaml`
+1. Execute `kubectl apply -f containers.yaml`.
+2. This manifest defines a Pod with two containers.
+Each container runs a Python server.
+You can verify that each one is running correctly with: `kubectl logs doscont -c [cont1 | cont2]`
-2. Use `kubectl exec -ti doscont -c cont1 -- sh` to go into a pod
+3. Enter one of the containers using `kubectl exec -ti doscont -c cont1 -- sh`
-3. Execute curl localhost:8082. **Can each container reach another one?** (They share the host; each container sees itself and the other)
+4. Run `curl localhost:8082` and `curl localhost:8083`.
+What happens?
+Why can you reach both addresses?
+(Hint: They share the same network namespace, so each container can reach itself and the other one)
-4. Add label to the command using `kubectl get pods -l app=backend` to see your pods
+5. Update the Deployment so both containers use the same port.
+What happens?

 ---